-Flex is committed to maintaining and improving systems and processes to avoid complicity with human rights violations related to our operations, supply chain and products.
-Flex acknowledges that forced labor and human trafficking can be connected to different practices such as slavery, bonded labor, retention of identity documents, withholding of wages, deception and false promises.
-Therefore, throughout this disclosure we use the terms "forced labor and human trafficking" to encompass these various practices.
-As discussed in greater detail below, Flex takes certain steps throughout the year to ensure that forced labor and human trafficking are not taking place in our supply chains or other parts of our business.
+Flex is committed to maintaining and improving systems and processes to avoid human rights violations in our operations, supply chain, and products.
+Flex acknowledges that forced labor and human trafficking can be connected to different practices such as slavery, bonded labor, retention of identity documents, withholding of wages, deception, and false promises.
+Therefore, throughout this disclosure, we use the terms "forced labor and human trafficking" to encompass these various practices.
+As discussed in greater detail below, Flex takes certain steps throughout the year to ensure that forced labor and human trafficking are not taking place in our operations, supply chains or other parts of our business.
 To this end, Flex has established an integrated approach to managing human rights across our business including evaluating the risks related to forced labor and human trafficking.

-Our commitment to human rights is outlined in our Code of Business Conduct and Ethics ("Flex Code of Conduct") and Flex's Human Rights Policy.
-Every employee, officer and director of Flex must know, understand, and follow the Flex Code of Conduct as well as the procedures and related policies referenced in it.
+Our commitment to human rights is outlined in our Code of Business Conduct and Ethics and our Human Rights Policy.
+Every employee, officer, and director of Flex must know, understand, and follow the Flex Code of Business Conduct and Ethics as well as the procedures and related policies referenced in it.
 This is what we expect and rely on when we work with one another, interact with customers and suppliers, address shareholders, collaborate with business partners, and contribute to our communities.
+Additionally, it is critical that Flex's suppliers, as well as their employees, agents, and subcontractors, understand and adhere to Flex's Supplier Code of Conduct, so that these standards are upheld throughout our supply chain.

 Flex's Human Rights Policy is explicitly aligned with the United Nations Guiding Principles on Business and Human Rights, extends to our entire value chain and outlines a reporting and escalation process for suspected issues.
-These commitments are reinforced by our participation in the United Nations Global Compact whose principles support respect for international human rights as well as the elimination of all forms of coerced labor.
+Our commitments are reinforced by our participation in the United Nations Global Compact whose principles support respect for international human rights as well as the elimination of all forms of coerced labor.
 In addition to these policies, Flex is an active member of the Responsible Business Alliance ("RBA"), the world's largest industry coalition dedicated to responsible business conduct in global supply chains.

 As a founding member of the RBA, we have a commitment to continuously improving our programs and ensuring the implementation of the RBA Code of Conduct across our business including the supply chain.
 The RBA Code of Conduct contains specific requirements covering forced labor and human trafficking that are incorporated into Flex's tools, such as Self-Assessment Questionnaires and audit protocols.
-Through this industry organization's efforts, including the Responsible Labor Initiative and the Responsible Minerals Initiative, we are working with other members of the electronics supply chain, customers, suppliers and competitors to better understand the full extent of trafficked and forced labor and to effectively combat its occurrence.
+Through RBA's efforts, including the Responsible Labor Initiative ("RLI") and the Responsible Minerals Initiative ("RMI"), we are working with other members of the electronics supply chain, customers, suppliers, and competitors to better understand the full extent of trafficked and forced labor and to effectively combat its occurrence.

 Additionally, Flex is an active member of the Global Business Initiative on Human Rights.
-The mission of this organization is to advance human rights in a business context through crossindustry peer learning, outreach and capacity building, and informing policy.
-We have invested significant time and resources in collaborating with others to address system-level industry wide improvements.
+The mission of this organization is to advance human rights in a business context through cross-industry peer learning, outreach and capacity building, and informing policy.
+We have invested significant time and resources in collaborating with others to address system-level industry-wide improvements.

 Flex continues to undertake efforts aimed at identifying and addressing forced labor and human trafficking in our supply chain.